paypal/NNAnalytics/docs/Getting_Started/How_To_Configure.md

 * `nna.port=<integer>` - Default is 8080.
 Represents the main web UI port.
 * `nna.historical=<true | false>` - Default is false.
 True enables a locally embedded HSQL DB to trend data.
 Not recommended in production.
+* `nna.support.bootstrap.overrides=<true | false>` - Default is true.
+True will override certain hdfs-site.xml configurations to prevent NNA from communicating with the active cluster.
+False means it will use configurations as-is.
+Recommended true in production.
 * `nna.suggestions.reload.sleep.ms=<integer>` - Default is 900000.
 * `ldap.enable=<true | false>` - Default is false.
 True enables LDAP authentication.
 * `ldap.trust.store.path=<file path as file:/path/to/store>` - Default is empty.